| | |

 Rao Pamganamamula

-Posted by: Mr. Rao Pamanamamula At: 18, Nov 2007 11:40:30 PM IST The research article by Ramesh is very interesting.
+Posted by: Mr. Rao Pamanamamula At: 18, Nov 2007 11:40:30 PM IST

 The real problem is survival of Telugu language among Telugus in Tamilnadu.
 It's political and Tamils won't allow Telugu to develop in TN by providing Telugu in schools where Telugus are numerous.
 In fact, Telugus themselves are more interested in DMK & AIDMK politics and are the leaders at various levels.
 They speak in Tamil and oppose Telugu learning in schools.
 Unnava Lakshminarayana's Andhra map was responsible for losing Telugu districts for Andhra Pradesh, according to the author.